Walls of waste as BCM trucks break down

 “These are some of the things that cause unexplainable illnesses.

 “We have been neglected in this township, there are so many things that need to be attended to.
-If the municipality can’t do something as simple as pick up rubbish, [what about the big things]?”
+If the municipality can’t do something as simple as pick up rubbish, ?”

 Nahoon resident Natasha Streep said BCM had not picked up their waste this week.
 Collection had been irregular and waste sometimes spent weeks on the street.